ceramicnetwork/CIPs/CIPs/CIP-94/CIP-94.md

 ## Method Specific Identifier

-The method specific identifier is simply a [CAIP-19 Asset ID](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md) where all `/` characters is replaced by `_`, in order to comply with the DID spec.
+The method specific identifier is simply a [CAIP-19 Asset ID](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md) where all `/` characters are replaced by `_`, in order to comply with the DID spec.

 ### Example